 Note that the hippocampus is considered the site of the brain associated with the primary memory processes.

 What’s this explicit memory?
-It’s the one we’re conscious of using, for example, when we intentionally learn or recall information for exams or simply when we note the price, size, or color of products we intend buying.
+It’s the one we’re conscious of using, for example, when we intentionally learn or recall information for exams or simply when we note the price, size, or colour of products we intend to buy.

-Compare this with implicit memory, which are experiences we record and recall unawares, as discovered from the study of subjects during temporary amnesia.
+Compare this with implicit memory, which are experiences we record and recall unaware, as discovered from the study of subjects during temporary amnesia.

 Researchers of the 2006 study concluded that intuition works to guide choices, and more so when explicit (conscious intentional) memory was restricted.3